 • Admission: You are entitled to attend the Annual Meeting if you were a TEGNA shareholder as of the close of business on the record date.
-If you plan to attend the meeting, you must register in advance by following the procedures described in "Questions and Answers about the Proxy Materials and the Annual Meeting" beginning on page [] and abide by the agenda and procedures for the Annual Meeting (which will be available on the virtual Annual Meeting site).
+If you plan to attend the meeting, you must register in advance by following the procedures described in "Questions and Answers about the Proxy Materials and the Annual Meeting" beginning on page x and abide by the agenda and procedures for the Annual Meeting (which will be available on the virtual Annual Meeting site).
 If your shares are held by a broker, bank or other holder of record in "street name" (including shares held in certain TEGNA employee benefit plans), you must also provide proof of your ownership of the shares as of the record date in order to attend the meeting.
-See "Questions and Answers About the Proxy Materials and Annual Meeting - What must I do if I want to attend the Annual Meeting in person?" on page [] of this Proxy Statement for additional information and the Annual Meeting in person?" on page [] of this Proxy Statement for additional information and instructions.
+See "Questions and Answers About the Proxy Materials and Annual Meeting - What must I do if I want to attend the Annual Meeting?" on page xi of this Proxy Statement for additional information and instructions.